fallahn/xygine/tutorial/part_4/readme.md

     m_collisions.insert(std::minmax(entity, other));

 I'm using `std::set` as it will make sure that each collision pair (when sorted with `minmax()`) is inserted only once.
-This way the same collision isn't calculated twice, once from the perspective of each entity in the collision.
+Otherwise the same collision would be calculated twice, once from the perspective of each entity in the collision.

 Once the broad phase is complete and the entire list of entities has been iterated over